FDI Creative Services, Inc.

 Thursday, 07 October 2021 18:55

-3D Recon is a subsea stereo imaging system that delivers high-resolution, geospatially correct 3D models of subsea structures.
-Its compact subsea housing, rated for depths of up to 4000 meters, incorporates two high-resolution machine vision cameras and a very capable MEMS IMU.
-This integration of inertial technology with imaging sensors enables 3D Recon to create real-time sparse point clouds for navigation and quality control and generate high-density 3D model deliverables to inform engineers on how to make decisions on extending the life of subsea assets.
+3D Recon V2 is a subsea stereo imaging system that produces high-resolution, geospatially accurate 3D models of what is seen subsea.
+Housed in a compact subsea enclosure rated for depths up to 4,000 meters, it features two high-resolution machine vision cameras and a high-performance MEMS IMU.
+By integrating inertial technology with imaging sensors, 3D Recon V2 can generate real-time sparse point clouds for navigation and quality control, as well as high-density 3D models that help engineers make informed decisions about the integrity of their subsea assets.

-3D Recon was initially developed for Integrity Management (IM) and Inspection, Repair, and Maintenance (IRM) purposes, but its versatility has led to its adaptation to various other applications, including:
+While 3D Recon V2 was initially developed for Integrity Management (IM) and Inspection, Repair, and Maintenance (IRM) purposes.
+Its versatility has since led to adoption in a range of other applications, including::

 • Jumper/Spool Metrology